riknoll/arcade-fake-button-press/README.md

 # arcade-fake-button-press
-A MakeCode Arcade extension that let's you programmatically press buttons
+A MakeCode Arcade extension that lets you programmatically press buttons

 ## Supported targets